BBC to cut over 1,000 jobs as Britons trade TVs for tablets

 The BBC and other public service broadcasters must keep up with the shift to online viewing to ensure they retain a high visibility and can compete with rival services from Netflix and Amazon, the regulator said.

-The rise in online viewing services justifies making British people pay the license fee for using them, the BBC said.
+The rise in online viewing services justifies making British people pay the licence fee for using them, the BBC said.

 The government will review the BBC's funding structure when it negotiates a new, so-called Royal Charter ahead of the expiry of the current agreement at the end of 2016.